jivanpal/drat/README.md

 ### `apfs-inspect`

-This tool inspect an APFS container by simulating the process of mounting it, printing information on what it determines about the container during the process.
+This tool inspects an APFS container by simulating the process of mounting it, printing information on what it determines about the container during the process.